NBSCIA

 B. Cover Cropping

-b) 70% up to $70.00 per acre for purchasing certified or common seed of recommended cover crop species from registered dealers listed by NBSCIA and cost of planting (tillage and seeding) cover crops.
+• 85% up to $90.00 per acre if a legume is included in the mix and seeded prior to Aug 15, for purchasing certified or common seed of recommended cover crop species from registered dealers listed by NBSCIA and 85% of planting cost (tillage and seeding) up to $130.00 per acre

 C. Rotational Grazing